dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 mycluster-m1   169.50.200.70   -              deployed
 ```

-Among all sub-commands in **cloudctl**, there are some commands to manage the infrastructure components like :
+Among all sub-commands in **bx pr**, there are some commands to manage the infrastructure components like :

 - cluster
 - workers (adding, removing ...)